FoodyFood/python-package-template/README.md

 # Python Library Template

-This doesn't do much on it's own, it's a reference for myself for future for how to build a python library.
+This doesn't do much on it's own, it's a reference for myself for future for how to build a python package.
 <br>

 ## Description

-Once you build this, it will create a dist folder.
+Once you build this, it will create a dist folder containing a whl that you can install.

-If you pip install the whl file from there you can `import mylibrary` in  other projects to use it's functions.
+If you pip install the whl file you can run `python_package` from your terminal and see the output.

-Of course this doesn't do very much as I said, its just a template I can expand upon for future libraries I need to build.

-## Development Environment Setup
+## Development Environment Setup (Optional)

 As a developer you will need to be able to run the build command in the [Makefile](./makefile).
 This command will build a whl file that can be distributed and installed using pip.